 - recognising and understanding visual information

-- understanding concepts they’re learning at school, such as maths
+- understanding concepts she’s learning at school, like maths

 - learning new words.

 If your child enjoys playing video games, it’s good to show him that you understand how he feels.
 For example, ‘Your Minecraft world is really interesting – building something like that must be a lot of fun.
 Tell me about how you made it’.
 This helps to create an environment where you can also talk about the possible risks and negative experiences of gaming.

 Problems of playing video games, online games and apps

 Playing video games in moderation and balancing video games with other activities are the keys to avoiding most problems that can come with gaming.